 - Group processing

 Research shows that cooperative learning produces very positive results including a deeper understanding of the content and improved grades as well as higher motivation and improved self-esteem.

 When it comes to the quality of education, not all elementary schools are equal.
 In many cases, the quality of your child’s education is dictated by where you live.
 Tragic as it may be, some students simply receive a better education than others because they happen to live in a better school district.
 There is always work to be done in equalizing educational opportunities for all students, but there are many challenges to overcome.
 For example, students from low-income households have fewer opportunities for quality education and, even if they live in a good school district, problems with their home lives can sometimes become a barrier.
 One of the most recent trends in education that aims to solve this problem is an advance toward a more holistic style of learning.

 In California, therapeutic schools are becoming more and more popular.
 These schools aim to help low-income children make academic progress while also improving their personal and home lives.
 There are even blended schools that offer social services such as healthcare in addition to regular education.
 Head of the Primary School project in Palo Alto, Dr. Priscilla Chan states, “The effects of trauma and chronic stress create an invisible burden for children” that makes it hard for them to live healthy lives and to achieve their full academic potential.
-Therapeutic schools offer support as well as education to help students rise above their negative situation, both personally and academically.
+Therapeutic schools offer support as well as education to help students rise above their negative situations, both personally and academically.